Se76/Based-Rollup/README.md

   Entry point for the application.
 It:
   - Sets up communication channels, using crossbeam and async channels.
   - Creates threads for the sequencer and rollup database.
-  - Runs the Actix server, tying all modules together.

 **processor.rs**
   Provides helper functions to configure and initialize the SVM API’s transaction batch processor.